itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 &emsp;&emsp;The `FDE module` can be used to calculate the symmetric and anti-symmetric mode field distributions of the directional coupler’s two arms.
 From these calculations, the effective index can be determined, allowing for the theoretical calculation of the coupling length required to achieve the target splitting ratio.

-&emsp;&emsp; And the `FDTD module` can be used to perform precise calculations of light propagation in the DC.
+&emsp;&emsp;And the `FDTD module` can be used to perform precise calculations of light propagation in the DC.
 The light field transmission images in the monitor allow for a visual assessment,the related data of which facilitate further optimization and validation of the coupling length and spacing parameters in the DC splitter.

 &emsp;&emsp;After data processing, it can be obtained that the splitting ratio, insertion loss, and operating bandwidth of DC.
 In designing high-performance directional couplers for various optical communication and integrated photonics applications, these calculations and optimization processes are instrumental.